 The following platforms are known on the market: SimplePractice, Healow, Teladoc, Sydney Care, Doximity, MDLIVE, Talkspace, Amwell, Doctor On Demand, etc. They have existed for many years and continue to gain popularity, including under the influence of the pandemic.

 The Healthcare Coalition reports that 50% of physicians who used such technologies during the pandemic experienced increased productivity.
 They have become more efficient in serving people from cities, suburbs, and rural areas.
 It ensured timely assistance and increased security.
 In addition, doctors began to receive more job satisfaction and improved their financial situations.

 No wonder telehealth app development services are in such high demand.
 For you, it is an opportunity to solve many problems: centralize data in EHR, optimize the schedule, and automate administrative routine, improving the quality of service.

 Let’s imagine that you ask experts to develop a functional telemedicine app.
-What stages does your idea have to go through to turn into a full-fledged product?
+What stages must your idea go through to become a full-fledged product during telemedicine app development?
 And how will you participate in it?

 1. Business analysis and study of requirements

 An analyst involved in the project collects and systematizes data about: